genestealer/home-assistant.io/source/_integrations/enphase_envoy.markdown

 - The <abbr title="IQ Gateway">Envoy</abbr> must be on your local network with IPV4 connectivity from Home Assistant.
 (Also See troubleshooting, [periodic network connection issues](#periodic-network-connection-issues))
 - <abbr title="IQ Gateway">Envoy</abbr> firmware version 3.9 or newer.
 - With <abbr title="IQ Gateway">Envoy</abbr> firmware 7 and greater:
-  - an Enlighten cloud username and password.
+  - An Enphase cloud username and password.
   - Home Assistant 2023.9 or newer.

 {% note %}
-Currently, Multi Factor Authentication for the Enlighten account is not supported by this integration.
-It should be disabled during Envoy configuration and token refresh.
+If you have multi-factor authentication enabled on your Enphase account, make sure to read the [required manual input](#required-manual-input) and [credentials and/or token configuration](#credentials-andor-token-configuration) for manual token entry.
 {% endnote %}

 {% include integrations/config_flow.md %}